hxsllc/Omeka-S-theme-IIP/README.md

 # Customization

- To customize the UI to your project, you will want to modify the following portion of the theme:
+ To customize the theme to your project, you will want to modify the following portions of the theme:

  *Banner graphic*

- The banner file is coded into the theme directly, at **files/asset/6394f1d86f058a725b421882d1c69a8cf986fbb2.png**
+ The banner file is coded into the theme directly at **files/asset/6394f1d86f058a725b421882d1c69a8cf986fbb2.png**
 ![Screenshot of theme banner](docs/screenshot7.png?raw=true "Screenshot of theme banner")

- You will find the site banner coded into **/view/layout/layout.phtml** in the tag **`<a id="institution-logo">`**
+ You will find the site banner coded in **/view/layout/layout.phtml** in the tag **`<a id="institution-logo">`**

  The banner can vary in width from a small square, to a rectangle, to extending across the entire screen.